FAQs

 Why don’t you open for longer?
 The nursery hours don’t suit my work schedule.

-We are an outdoor nursery so we are at the mercy of the weather and day light hours.
+We are an off grid, outdoor nursery so we are at the mercy of the weather and day light hours.
 Your child will be expending energy all day, whilst we will keep refuelling them there is a limit to what they can do, particularly when they first come to us, their stamina will have to be built up.
 They will need to rest and relax.

 Do you provide food?